sam-ntha-who/ChooseYourOwnAdventureRestApi/README.md

 # The API:

 This API performs all of the crud functionality via HTTP Requests from the web app and upon initialization copies the stories and scenes from a master collections into the collections that the user can create, read, update & delete.
 It assembles the tree structure whenever something is changed via the play function and caluclates the pathlengths and boolean for longest and shortest paths so that the app is updated dynamically.

+# Choose Your Own Adventure?

+An interactive book or visual novel (or web app) written from a second-person point of view that gamifies the reading proces, with the reader assuming the role of the protagonist and making choices that determine the main character's actions and the plot's outcome.